 My Legacy – focus on the differences I can make to the world that contributes to the wellbeing of humanity.
 Will I die satisfied with my life?
 Will my life have made a positive difference?

 Our relationship with and appreciation for life keeps changing.
-Increasingly, the second half of life is filled with rich possibilities.
+Increasingly, the latter part of life is filled with rich possibilities.
 Retirement not longer means sitting in the armchair, idling away the hours – it is a time for giving back all we have gained.
-Now is the time to take stock, make powerful intentions and live life to the last drop.
+Now is the time to take stock, make powerful intentions and drink life to the last drop.